WEEE-Open/tarallo-import-script/README.md

 ### Feature list generation

-`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-frontend/js/feratures.js`, which should be manually reviewed and commited afterward.
+`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-frontend/js/feratures.js` and `tarallo-backend/src/Database/Feature.php` which should be manually reviewed and commited afterward.

 ### Inserting initial data